fjiang212/my-notes/certifications/aws-bigdata-specialty/architecture.md

 * https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html
 Loads data into a table from data files or from an Amazon DynamoDB table.
 The files can be located in an Amazon Simple Storage Service (Amazon S3) bucket, an Amazon EMR cluster, or a remote host that is accessed using a Secure Shell (SSH) connection.

+* How do I transfer ownership of an Amazon Redshift cluster to a different AWS account?

+To manually migrate an Amazon Redshift cluster to another AWS account, follow these steps:

+    * Create a manual snapshot of the cluster you want to migrate.
+    * Share the cluster snapshot with another AWS account to view and restore the snapshot.
+    * Before you copy a snapshot to another region, first enable cross-region snapshots.
+    * In the destination AWS account, restore the shared cluster snapshot.

 ## Machine Learning

 Input data is the data that you use to create a datasource.
 You must save your input data in the comma-separated values (.csv) format.